Pacific Wrecks

 MONDAY, 27 AUGUST 1945

 CENTRAL PACIFIC Twentieth Air Force: B-29s begin supplying Prisoners Of War Camps (POW Camps) and internee camps in Japan, China and Korea with medical supplies, food, and clothing.
-The first supply drop to Weihsien Internment Camp (Weihsien Camp) at Weifang followed by a concentrated effort of 900 sorties in a period of less than a month with 4,470 tons of supplies are dropped to about 63,500 prisoners in 154 camps.
+The first supply drop to Weihsien Internment Camp (Weihsien Camp) in Weifang followed by a concentrated effort of 900 sorties in a period of less than a month with 4,470 tons of supplies are dropped to about 63,500 prisoners in 154 camps.

 WESTERN PACIFIC: HQ XIII Bomber Command from Morotai to Clark Field; and 67th Troop Carrier Squadron, 433d Troop Carrier Group, from Clark Field to Iwo Jima with C-46s.